crystalidea/qt6windows7/README.md

 ### qtbase

-The backport proper, and the part everything else on this page assumes is in place.
-Stock Qt 6 imports a good number of Windows 8/8.1/10 entry points statically, so it cannot even be loaded on Windows 7.
-Nearly every patch here follows the same recipe: look the function up with `GetProcAddress()` at run time and fall back to the older API when it is missing, so that newer Windows keeps taking exactly the path it took before.

-**corelib**

-- `io/qstandardpaths_win.cpp` — low-integrity process detection is a Windows 8 concept; report false on Windows 7 instead.
+- `src/corelib/io/qstandardpaths_win.cpp` — low-integrity process detection is a Windows 8 concept; report false on Windows 7 instead.
 Also fixes the buffer-size probe of `GetTokenInformation()`.
-- `kernel/qeventdispatcher_win.cpp` — `SetCoalescableTimer()`, falling back to plain `SetTimer()`.
+- `src/corelib/kernel/qeventdispatcher_win.cpp` — `SetCoalescableTimer()`, falling back to plain `SetTimer()`.
-- `kernel/qfunctions_win.cpp` — `GetCurrentPackageFullName()`; without it the process is simply not a packaged app.
+- `src/corelib/kernel/qfunctions_win.cpp` — `GetCurrentPackageFullName()`; without it the process is simply not a packaged app.
+- `src/corelib/platform/windows/qt_winrtbase_p.h` — resolves the C++/WinRT entry points (`RoGetActivationFactory()` and friends) through `combase.dll` at run time.
+Without it the WinRT imports alone keep the process from starting on Windows 7 — and because other modules compile against this header too, it is what lets qtmultimedia use WinRT without extra patches of its own.
-- `thread/qfutex_p.h`, `thread/qmutex.cpp`, `thread/qmutex_p.h`, `thread/qmutex_win.cpp` (new) — the futex path uses `WaitOnAddress()` (Windows 8), so it is disabled and `QMutex` gets an event-based Windows implementation instead.
+- `src/corelib/thread/qfutex_p.h`, `src/corelib/thread/qmutex.cpp`, `src/corelib/thread/qmutex_p.h`, `src/corelib/thread/qmutex_win.cpp` (new) — the futex path uses `WaitOnAddress()` (Windows 8), so it is disabled and `QMutex` gets an event-based Windows implementation instead.
-- `thread/qthread_win.cpp` — `SetThreadDescription()` (Windows 10) for thread names, falling back to the classic debugger exception.
+- `src/corelib/thread/qthread_win.cpp` — `SetThreadDescription()` (Windows 10) for thread names, falling back to the classic debugger exception.

-**gui**

-- `rhi/qrhid3d11.cpp`, `rhi/qrhid3d11_p.h` — `CreateDXGIFactory2()` (Windows 8), plus a separate swapchain path for Windows 7.
+- `src/gui/rhi/qrhid3d11.cpp`, `src/gui/rhi/qrhid3d11_p.h` — `CreateDXGIFactory2()` (Windows 8), plus a separate swapchain path for Windows 7.
 Which of the two swapchain paths is taken is decided with `QOperatingSystemVersion` rather than `IsWindows10OrGreater()`, deliberately: see **The version an application is told** below.
-- `rhi/qrhid3d12.cpp` — `CreateDXGIFactory2()`, `D3D12CreateDevice()` and `D3D12GetDebugInterface()`; when they are absent the D3D12 backend just reports itself unavailable.
+- `src/gui/rhi/qrhid3d12.cpp` — `CreateDXGIFactory2()`, `D3D12CreateDevice()` and `D3D12GetDebugInterface()`; when they are absent the D3D12 backend just reports itself unavailable.
-- `text/windows/qwindowsfontdatabasebase.cpp` — `SystemParametersInfoForDpi()` (Windows 10), falling back to `SystemParametersInfo()`.
+- `src/gui/text/windows/qwindowsfontdatabasebase.cpp` — `SystemParametersInfoForDpi()` (Windows 10), falling back to `SystemParametersInfo()`.
-- `text/windows/qwindowsfontenginedirectwrite.cpp` — not an import but a per-glyph cost. `imageForGlyph()` asks for `IDWriteFactory2` (Windows 8.1) and already falls back to the DirectWrite 1 glyph run analysis when it is absent, so text renders correctly on Windows 7 either way — but it also called `qErrnoWarning()` on **every glyph**, which buries every other message in the log and pays for a `FormatMessage()` per character drawn.
+- `src/gui/text/windows/qwindowsfontenginedirectwrite.cpp` — not an import but a per-glyph cost. `imageForGlyph()` asks for `IDWriteFactory2` (Windows 8.1) and already falls back to the DirectWrite 1 glyph run analysis when it is absent, so text renders correctly on Windows 7 either way — but it also called `qErrnoWarning()` on **every glyph**, which buries every other message in the log and pays for a `FormatMessage()` per character drawn.
 Said once now, as debug output.
 The identical query in `alphaMapBoundingBox()` never warned and is left alone.

-**network**

-- `kernel/qdnslookup_win.cpp` — `DnsQueryEx()` (Windows 8); the older `DnsQuery()` path is restored for Windows 7.
+- `src/network/kernel/qdnslookup_win.cpp` — `DnsQueryEx()` (Windows 8); the older `DnsQuery()` path is restored for Windows 7.

-**platform plugin (windows)**

-- `vxkex.h` (new) — Windows 7 stand-ins for the per-monitor DPI helpers (`GetSystemMetricsForDpi()`, `AdjustWindowRectExForDpi()` and friends), which simply scale the DPI-unaware originals.
+- `src/plugins/platforms/windows/vxkex.h` (new) — Windows 7 stand-ins for the per-monitor DPI helpers (`GetSystemMetricsForDpi()`, `AdjustWindowRectExForDpi()` and friends), which simply scale the DPI-unaware originals.
-- `qwindowscontext.h`, `qwindowscontext.cpp` — the central place where the optional user32/shcore entry points are resolved: the pointer input API (Windows 8), the per-DPI metrics and the shcore DPI awareness calls (Windows 8.1/10).
+- `src/plugins/platforms/windows/qwindowscontext.h`, `src/plugins/platforms/windows/qwindowscontext.cpp` — the central place where the optional user32/shcore entry points are resolved: the pointer input API (Windows 8), the per-DPI metrics and the shcore DPI awareness calls (Windows 8.1/10).
 The rest of the plugin asks this struct instead of calling the imports directly.
-- `qwindowsdrag.cpp`, `qwindowskeymapper.cpp`, `qwindowspointerhandler.cpp`, `qwindowsscreen.cpp`, `qwindowswindow.cpp`, `qwindowsintegration.cpp` — use those resolved pointers, with the `vxkex.h` fallbacks where a DPI-aware metric is needed.
+- `src/plugins/platforms/windows/qwindowsdrag.cpp`, `src/plugins/platforms/windows/qwindowskeymapper.cpp`, `src/plugins/platforms/windows/qwindowspointerhandler.cpp`, `src/plugins/platforms/windows/qwindowsscreen.cpp`, `src/plugins/platforms/windows/qwindowswindow.cpp`, `src/plugins/platforms/windows/qwindowsintegration.cpp` — use those resolved pointers, with the `vxkex.h` fallbacks where a DPI-aware metric is needed.
-- `qwindowstheme.cpp` — accent colours come from WinRT `UISettings` on Windows 10; on Windows 7 the palette falls back to the system colours.
+- `src/plugins/platforms/windows/qwindowstheme.cpp` — accent colours come from WinRT `UISettings` on Windows 10; on Windows 7 the palette falls back to the system colours.
-- `qwin10helpers.cpp` — loads `combase.dll` dynamically instead of importing it, so the WinRT helpers degrade gracefully when it is not there.
+- `src/plugins/platforms/windows/qwin10helpers.cpp` — loads `combase.dll` dynamically instead of importing it, so the WinRT helpers degrade gracefully when it is not there.
-- `uiautomation/qwindowsuiawrapper_p.h`, `qwindowsuiawrapper.cpp` (new), `qwindowsuiamainprovider.cpp`, `qwindowsuiaaccessibility.cpp` — accessibility goes through a wrapper that resolves the UI Automation entry points at run time, since Windows 7 ships an older `uiautomationcore.dll`.
+- `src/plugins/platforms/windows/uiautomation/qwindowsuiawrapper_p.h`, `src/plugins/platforms/windows/uiautomation/qwindowsuiawrapper.cpp` (new), `src/plugins/platforms/windows/uiautomation/qwindowsuiamainprovider.cpp`, `src/plugins/platforms/windows/uiautomation/qwindowsuiaaccessibility.cpp` — accessibility goes through a wrapper that resolves the UI Automation entry points at run time, since Windows 7 ships an older `uiautomationcore.dll`.

-**widgets**

-- `styles/qwindowsstyle.cpp` — the same per-DPI metric helpers as above, via `vxkex.h`.
+- `src/widgets/styles/qwindowsstyle.cpp` — the same per-DPI metric helpers as above, via `vxkex.h`.

-One more file completes the set: `corelib/platform/windows/qt_winrtbase_p.h` resolves the C++/WinRT entry points (`RoGetActivationFactory()` and friends) through `combase.dll` at run time.
-Without it the WinRT imports alone keep the process from starting on Windows 7 — and because other modules compile against this header too, it is what lets qtmultimedia use WinRT without extra patches of its own.

 ### qtmultimedia